 Here the veneers of classical civilisation are stripped away and the truly awesome implications of the tales are made, sometimes unbearably, clear.
 Spend a moonlit night in the company of wild women, cocksure warriors and gods unleashed.
+BOOK NOW

 ‘Bloody brilliant’ TIME OUT

-Whole event tickets £25 per person (booking fees apply)
+Whole event tickets £25 per person (booking fees apply) (suitable for adults)